krishnakishored/node-trailers/sampleJS/quick_reference.md

 ### JavaScript Closures
 When a function is run, it’s `executed with the scope that was in place when it was defined`, and *__not__ with the state that’s in place when it is executed*.
 - The scope basically is the set of variables which are visible.
+- A function remembers its Lexical Scope, and it’s able to access variables that were defined in the parent scope.
 - The function that’s returned keeps the original state in its scope.